sohel4040/Farmer-Helper/README.md

 Once you are logged in, You can test your application using expo go.

-You dont need to use docker compose build command to start your container.
-Just use following command
+You don’t need to rebuild every time—once the image is built, just start the container with:

    ```bash
     docker-compose up
    ```